White paperThe Enterprise Framework for Compliant, Scalable AI

 • External stakeholder dependencies (FDA, EMA, partners)

 This assessment produces a quantified readiness score and identifies specific intervention points.
 Organizations scoring below 70% require comprehensive OCM; those above 70% still benefit significantly from structured change management, but with streamlined delivery.
+For teams that want a structured starting point, an AI readiness assessment can surface the gaps that most threaten adoption.

 Critically, we perform stakeholder analysis using power/interest matrices specifically adapted for AI transformations.
 Unlike traditional implementations where stakeholders are either "for" or "against" change, AI introduces a third dimension: regulatory comfort.
 A VP of R&D may be enthusiastic about AI but uncomfortable with validation approaches—requiring a different engagement strategy than traditional resistance management.